-Around 19 months of age, children begin very simple pretend play with small vehicle toys, mostly in the form of imitating domestic and predominant media themes, such as the family car or popular cartoons that have vehicles.
-Children in this age group enjoy small vehicle toys that have a low to moderate level of cause-and-effect functionality, like pushing that produces sound, lights, or movement, pulling on a cord, or pushing buttons on a simple remote control to produce simple actions.
-Children at this age enjoy small vehicles that are battery operated and can perform simple tricks (e.g., tumbling, rotating, and bump-and-go motion when a button is pressed on them).
+Around 19 months of age, children begin very simple pretend play with small vehicle toys, mostly imitating domestic and predominant media themes, such as the family car, or popular cartoons that have vehicles.
+Children in this age group enjoy small vehicle toys that have a lowto-moderate level of cause-and-effect functionality, like pushing buttons to produce sounds, lights, or movements, or pulling on a cord.
+Children at this age enjoy small vehicles that are battery operated and can perform simple tricks (e.g., tumbling, rotating, and bump-and-go motions when a button is pressed on them).
 At any younger age, children may not have the cognitive skills to move out of the way to allow the vehicle to pass and complete its action.
 They enjoy relatively large, simple, workable parts-like hinged doors or hoods, dumpers, hoses, sails, rudders, ladders, and propellers-as long as they require only a low degree of fine motor dexterity and control and are easily manipulated with a pincer grasp.
 As steadier walking develops, they enjoy pulling small vehicles on a cord (see Exploratory and Practice Play: Push & Pull Toys).
-They find small vehicles that have a low to moderate level of realistic detail and rich vibrant colors appealing.
-Suitable small vehicle toys may include boats for the bathtub, cars, motorcycles, fantasy vehicles, trucks, trains, and flying machines.
-Wind-up vehicles are typically not appropriate.
+They find appealing small vehicles that have a low-to-moderate level of realistic detail and rich vibrant colors.
+Suitable small vehicle toys for these children may include boats for the bathtub, cars, motorcycles, fantasy vehicles, trucks, trains, and flying machines.
+On average, wind-up vehicles are not appropriate for these children.

-These children begin simpler pretend play with small vehicle toys, more so as they approach 2 years.
-Small vehicles with removable or loose parts are inappropriate since children in this age group still mouth toys, though they do so to a lesser degree.
+These children begin simpler pretend play with small vehicle toys as they approach 2 years.
 Vehicles should be washable or easily cleaned, and should be large enough for easy grasping, gripping, or pushing.
-Vehicles that are 6 to 12 inches are appropriate, as are those that fit a pincer or full hand grip.
-These toys typically weigh no more than 4 ounces if they are intended to be picked up during use.
+Vehicles that are 6 to 12 inches are appropriate, as well as those that fit a pincer or full hand grip.
+These toys typically weigh no more than 4 ounces if they are expected to be picked up during use.
 For safety reasons, these toys should be of sturdy construction so that they do not break or pull apart, and have thick, rounded edges.

-Boats, cars, motorcycles, fantasy vehicles, and trucks may have slightly more detail, though this is not necessary to appeal to this age group.
-Trains appeal as before, but this age group can handle greater challenges.
+Boats, cars, motorcycles, fantasy vehicles, and trucks may have slightly more detail, although this is not necessary to appeal to this age group.
+Trains appeal, but this age group can handle greater challenges.
 As they approach 2 years, children in this age group are more adept at pushing buttons, manipulating parts, and operating simple remote devices.
 As with trains for younger children, tracks are not appropriate, but children in this age group do enjoy manipulating and maintaining simple coupling mechanisms, such as magnetic or large-hook couplings.
 Twoto four-car trains appeal to this age group.